kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Why Size Exploded

-Larger models can absorb more patterns.
+Larger models can absorb more patterns
-They understand nuance, context, and instruction better.
+They understand nuance, context, and instruction better
 But growth comes with trade-offs: cost, complexity, and energy use

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.